seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Part2-Your-First-NextJS-Project.md

 Would you like to customize the import alias?
 No
 ```

-This takes a minute or two.
+This takes a minute or two, and scaffolds Next.js 16 with React 19, Turbopack, and Tailwind CSS v4 (CSS-first configuration — no `tailwind.config.js` file, just an `@import "tailwindcss";` line at the top of `globals.css`).

 ### 3. Open the project